BenKaehler/q2-makarsa/README.md

 The next step is to import the BIOM file as a frequency [FeatureTable](https://docs.qiime2.org/2022.8/semantic-types/) within QIIME 2.

 ```
-qiime tools import --input-path Suberitida.biom \\
+qiime tools import \\
+	--input-path Suberitida.biom \\
 	--type 'FeatureTable[Frequency]' \\
 	--input-format BIOMV210Format \\
-	--output-path spongeFeatureTable.qza
+	--output-path sponge-feature-table.qza

-#Imported Suberitida.biom as BIOMV210Format to spongeFeatureTable.qza
+# Imported Suberitida.biom as BIOMV210Format to spongeFeatureTable.qza
 ```
 The QIIME 2 artefact ```spongeFeatureTable.qza``` should exist in the working folder if this command was successful.
 Now, we are ready to use q2-makarsa to access the SpiecEasi algorithms to infer the microbial network.
 The most minimal command to generate the network requires the name of artefact containing the FeatureTable and the name of the intended output artefact containing the inferred network.

 ```
-qiime makarsa spiec-easi --i-table spongeFeatureTable.qza \
+qiime makarsa spiec-easi \\
+	--i-table sponge-feature-table.qza \\
-	--o-network spongeNet.qza
+	--o-network sponge-net.qza
-# Saved Network to: spongeNet.qza
+# Saved Network to: sponge-net.qza
 ```

-From the ```spongeNet.qza``` network artefact a visualisation can be created and then viewed
+From the ```sponge-net.qza``` network artefact a visualisation can be created and then viewed

 ```
-qiime makarsa visualise-network --i-network spongeNet.qza --o-visualization spongeNet.qzv
+qiime makarsa visualise-network --i-network sponge-net.qza --o-visualization sponge-net.qzv
-#Saved Visualization to: spongeNet.qzv
+#Saved Visualization to: sponge-net.qzv
-qiime tools view spongeNet.qzv
+qiime tools view sponge-net.qzv
 ```

 The network images should open in your default browser.
-Alternatively, you can upload ```spongeNet.qva``` to [qiime2view](https://view.qiime2.org/).
+Alternatively, you can upload ```sponge-net.qva``` to [qiime2view](https://view.qiime2.org/).
 The network containing the largest number of members is in the tab labelled _Group 1_ , next largest network in the tab _Group 2_, and so on down.
 Trivial networks of two members and singletons are listed by feature in the _Pairs_ and _Singles_ tab respectively.

 ![largest network](images/Sponge_Suberitida_Group1_screen.png)
 ![network](images/network.png)